cx-language/cx/docs/spec.md

 ### Interface types

 The `interface` keyword declares an interface, i.e. a set of requirements (member functions and properties).
-Types that fulfill the requirements of an interface `I` can be used as values for a variable of type `I`.
+Types that are declared to implement an interface `I` and fulfill `I`'s requirements can be used as values for a variable of type `I`.
 This enables runtime polymorphism.
 Like classes and structs, interfaces may be generic.

 ### Optional type